 Alive & Thrive

-The project is an impact evaluation of the Alive & Thrive initiative in Burkina Faso.
-Alive & Thrive is funded by the Bill & Melinda Gates Foundation and the governments of Canada and Ireland and managed by FHI 360.
+The project was an impact evaluation of the Alive & Thrive (A&T) initiative in Burkina Faso, funded by the Bill & Melinda Gates Foundation and the governments of Canada and Ireland and managed by FHI 360.

-A team from the Maternal Health Group (MHG) involving Dr. Veronique Filippi, Dr. Jenny Cresswell, Dr. Sophie Sarrassat, and Professor Simon Cousens in collaboration with two research institutions in Burkina Faso, Centre MURAZ, and AFRICSanté, will perform the impact evaluation of the Alive & Thrive initiative to improve infant feeding practices, specifically increasing rates of exclusive breastfeeding in Burkina Faso.
+A team from the Maternal Health Group (MHG) involving Prof Veronique Filippi, Dr Jenny Cresswell, Dr Sophie Sarrassat, and Professor Simon Cousens in collaboration with Dr Hama Diallo and Dr Rasmane Ganaba and their teams in two research institutions in Burkina Faso, Centre MURAZ, and AFRICSanté, performed the impact evaluation of the A&T initiative to improve infant feeding practices, specifically increasing rates of exclusive breastfeeding in Burkina Faso.

-1) To conduct a cluster randomised trial in the region of Boucle du Mouhoun to determine the impact of Alive & Thrive’s programme on the prevalence of exclusive breastfeeding among infants up to six months, and other outcomes of interest in infants up to twelve months;
+To conduct a cluster randomised trial in the region of Boucle du Mouhoun to determine the impact of A&T’s programme on the prevalence of exclusive breastfeeding (EBF) among infants up to six months, and other outcomes of interest in infants up to twelve months;

 Visit the Alive & Thrive website to learn more.